insanj/Cleary/README.md

 Cleary
 =======================

 Create Clear tasks on the fly using Activator.
+Available for free on [BigBoss](http://thebigboss.org).

 ---------------------------------------
 	Simplified BSD License